Chili Powder Decoded: Expert Guide to Varieties, Uses & Cultural Significance for Culinary Enthusiasts

 Want your chili powder to last longer and keep its zesty punch?
 Store it like you store your dignity—in a safe, cool place.

-• Keep in airtight containers (glass jars work best).
+• Keep in airtight containers (amber glass jars block light better than clear)

 Organized spice rack with labeled chili powders